Extracorporeal membrane oxygenation (ECMO) is the highest level of life support for people who are in cardiac or respiratory failure.

 - Failure to wean from cardiopulmonary bypass after cardiothoracic surgery

-- Pre-existing condition that is incompatible with recovery (severe neurologic injury, end-stage malignancy)
+- A pre-existing condition that is incompatible with recovery (severe neurologic injury, end-stage malignancy)

 - Uncontrollable bleeding